 3. Why influencer marketing complements traditional advertising

-Influencer marketing isn’t here to replace traditional ads, it’s here to fill the gaps they leave behind.
-While paid media is great for reach, frequency, and brand control, creators bring what traditional ads often can’t: authenticity, niche targeting, and community trust.
+Influencer marketing isn’t here to replace traditional ads, it’s here to fill the gaps those ads can’t quite reach.
+Paid media is great for things like reach, frequency, and keeping your brand message consistent.
+But creators bring something ads often struggle with: authenticity, niche targeting, and real community trust.

 That’s why more brands are blending the two.
 They run performance ads to drive volume, and influencer content to build connection and credibility.
 When paired intentionally, the results are stronger across the board.